Inulin vs Psyllium: Which Is Better for Gut Health?

 Checklist for Buyers

-- ✅ Choose the right fiber type (inulin for gut bacteria, psyllium for stool regulation).
+- ✅ Choose the right fiber type, inulin for microbiome diversity and prebiotic support, psyllium for stool regulation and cholesterol management.

-- ✅ Ensure third-party testing for purity and quality.
+- ✅ Ensure third-party testing (such as NSF or USP certification) for purity and quality.

 - ✅ Opt for organic or non-GMO sources where possible.